-- Determine the type of people that you want to surround yourself with and join groups where you are likely to find them.
+- Determine the type of people that you want to surround yourself with.
+Join groups and events where you are likely to find them;

-- Volunteer or donate to a cause that is dear to you.
+- Volunteer or donate to a cause that is important to you;

-- Learn to meditate, that doesn’t mean you have to sit cross legged for half an hour, there are so many different techniques and types of meditation, it’s a matter of experimenting until you find one that suits your specific needs and characteristics or maybe you even come up with your own.
-(Don’t forget to share it in the comment section, we’d love to know.)
+- Learn to meditate.
+This doesn’t mean you need to sit cross-legged forever.
+There are many different techniques and types of meditation, it’s a matter of experimenting until you find one that suits you.
+You may even create a meditation routine specifically for you.
+(Don’t forget to share it in the comment section, we’d love to know).

-- Move, get connected to your own body.
-Research shows that “green exercise” decreases stress, improves mood and enhances self-control and focus.
-So determine your choice of physical exercise and take it out in nature.
+- Use movement to connect with your own body.
+Research shows that “green exercise” decreases stress, improves mood and enhances focus.
+Whether walking, running, or practicing breathing exercises, take it out in nature.

 Brown, B. C. (2010).
 The gifts of imperfection: Let go of who you think you’re supposed to be and embrace who you are.
 Philadelphia, United States: Hazelden Information & Educational Services.